 Even in this day and time, we have seen carriers that are taking up to a week or more from the delivery of the shipment until that shipment is invoiced.
 Why?
 Because they need a signed delivery receipt from the receiver of the goods.
 In an integrated web-based application with a mobile app, the driver can be the trigger to invoicing by simply delivering the shipment and scanning the delivery receipt associated with the load.

 The document is automatically assigned to the freight bill and can be emailed to the party responsible for payment.
 So to make this perfectly clear, a shipment delivered in Los Angeles can be billed to the payor in Jacksonville, Fla., simultaneously.

 Speaking of email, we think shippers and carriers must continue to build better online relationships.
 Use common resources that everybody is familiar with to communicate like Facebook and email and make them integral parts of your system.
 Invoicing and order entry is a great use of email.
 Specially formatted emails can be used by the customer for order entry directly into the system while emailed invoices obviously get the bill into the customer’s hands with as little delay as possible improving cash flow.
 Document images are saved in the cloud and are available attachments to the bill as required by the customer AND approved by the biller.

 Billing has never been simpler or quicker.

-If driver pay is mileage based, then you are going to want a fair payroll and dispatch systems in place that make sure loads are distributed equitably among drivers.
+If driver pay is mileage-based, then you are going to want a fair payroll and dispatch systems in place that make sure loads are distributed equitably among drivers.
 Priorities can be established for dispatching sequences.
-That, combined with a link to an ELD, can show you where a driver is, the distance from pickup, available hours, and weekly earned pay to date.
+That, combined with a link to an ELD, can show you where a driver is, the distance from the pickup, available hours, and weekly earned pay to date.